 The Standard plan costs $69 per month for the first device, then $29 per month for each additional device.
 Employees and products are unlimited, so this is likely the best plan tier for businesses that want the essential features of a retail or restaurant POS, but don't need any advanced abilities.
 Quick-service retail or fast-casual establishments would find this tier ideal.

 Features include everything in the previous tier, plus barcode label printing, clock-in and timesheets, kitchen printing, automatic discounts, exchanges, store credit, and more advanced reporting.
 Gift card support is available, but only for an extra $49 per month.

 The plan is set apart by its additional features.
-One big new feature is table management, making this plan an essential one if your business is a full-service restaurant.
+One big new feature is table management, making this plan essential if your business is a full-service restaurant.
 It's also a good deal for multi-location franchises, given that each additional device beyond the first is just $29 per month.